 The government intends to put an end to "unscrupulous" fire and rehire schemes and fire and rehire schemes in most cases.

-This means fire and rehire dismissals will be considered automatically unfair unless the employer can prove the change to their employee’s terms was unavoidable due to financial strain.
+This means most fire and rehire dismissals will be considered automatically unfair unless the employer can prove the change to their employee’s terms was unavoidable due to financial strain.

 Extending the legal duty for employers to take "all reasonable steps" to prevent sexual harassment in the workplace, including third-party harassment